 My hands would get sweaty and my heart pounded so hard that I could almost hear it.
 I would anxiously look outside the window to check if the wings of the airplane were still intact.
-I was somehow convinced that my concern was crucial in keeping the plane afloat!
+I was somehow convinced my concern was crucial to keeping the plane afloat!

 My eyes would dart around the cabin to catch the expressions of my fellow passengers.
 Some were slouched in their chairs with their eyes closed, others looked annoyed as they held onto their drinks to avoid spillage, while others looked as calm as Zen monks.